fhiso/tsc-governance/board/by-laws-agm.md

 Resolution, together with any explanatory material provided by the proposers.
-If no Governance Review Committee was convened, the ballot shall be circulated to all Voting Members within 14 days of receiving the proposal; otherwise it shall circulated alongside the Governance Review Committee's statement within seven days of the Governance Review Committee dispanding.
+If no Governance Review Committee was convened, the ballot shall be circulated to all Voting Members within 14 days of receiving the proposal; otherwise it shall be circulated alongside the Governance Review Committee's statement within seven days of the Governance Review Committee dispanding.